bytebury/crust/README.md

 </p>
 ```

+## RBAC
+> Keep in mind, when dealing with RBAC,
+you almost always want to go based off the permission, not necessarily
+the role.

+We utilize RBAC (Role Based Access Control) for our applications.
+This
+let's us finely-tune permissions for certain users.
+It's a time-tested
+solution for permissions, and we think the overhead of adding it
+is worth it in the long-haul; as most apps will require some sort of
+permissions and role-based logic.

+The first user that registers will be given the `Role::Admin` role.
+This will allow them to configure the application to their liking
+without needing to do manual inserts into the database.
+By default,
+there are two roles created as part of the initial migration:

+* `Role::User`
+* `Role::Admin`

+If you want to add roles or permissions, you should create a migration
+for them.

 ## Creating a Server from Scratch

 When you are creating a server from scratch, you'll typically need to configure